 Part 3: My 11 years and over 16 Airshows/events shot

-Ever since I started my love affair with Aviation photography, I have a list of images I wanted to capture.
-One of them has been a ¾ front shot of a F/A-18E or F Super Hornet during its high-speed pass with a full vapor cone in a cloudless blue sky.
-Not a full cone from side view, not on a cloudy day that hides the vapor cone but a nice full round vapor cone from ¾ front.
-I tried for years, 11 years to be actual and God knows how images.
-But after 11 years and 16 different events and airshows, I finally did it.
+Ever since I started my love affair with aviation photography, I have formed a list of images I wanted to capture.
+One of them is a ¾ front shot of a F/A-18 Super Hornet during its high-speed pass with a full vapor cone in a cloudless blue sky.
+Not a full cone from side view, but a nice full round vapor cone from ¾ front.
+And on a cloudless day so you can see the contrast from the white of the vapor cone and the blue of the sky.
+This is a shot I chased for 11 years and at 16 different events and airshows.

 For those of you who do not know what a vapor cone it is, go and hit up Wikipedia. https://en.wikipedia.org/wiki/Vapor_cone